-The taxpayers of the District authorized a \$713 million bond program in December 2004, an \$807 million bond program in November 2007, and a \$1.2 billion bond program in May 2014.
+The taxpayers of the District authorized a \$713 million bond program in December 2004, an \$807 million bond program in November 2007, an \$1.2 billion bond program in May 2014, and an \$1.762 billion bond program in May 2019.
 These bond programs were authorized to fund construction of new schools, renovate existing facilities, purchase buses and enhance technology and security district-wide.
-At June 30, 2017 the total outstanding general obligation and refunding bonds was \$2,419,435,000 with interest rates ranging from 1.00% - 6.63% and maturities until 2044.
+On June 30, 2022, the total debt outstanding from general obligation and refunding bonds was \$3,100,660,000 with interest rates ranging from 0.00% - 5.41% and maturities until 2045.
 The District has worked diligently to schedule bond maturities and interest payments to smooth out the impact on the tax rate and to match the useful life of capital assets being purchased and/or constructed.